adhy-p/adhy-p.github.io/content/posts/rhcsa.md

 ```

 #### Remarks
 Similar to `nmcli`, I personally prefer to use the interactive mode of `parted` so that I don't have to remember the fields/parameter for each command.
 When configuring the storage stack, be careful with the units (MB vs MiB, GB vs GiB) since Red Hat uses automated scripts to validate the size.
-While there is a range of accceptable value, (e.g. when they ask for 700MiB, they will accept anything from 600MiB - 800MiB, something like that) you should always be careful with the units.
+While there is a range of acceptable value, (e.g. when they ask for 700MiB, they will accept anything from 600MiB - 800MiB, something like that) you should always be careful with the units.

 For each LVM-related command (`pvcreate`, `vgcreate`, `lvcreate`, `vgextend`, `lvextend`), you can find the example in the manual page.
 You only need to remember the hierarchy of the storage stack (physical block devices > physical volume > volume group > logical volume) and you should be good to go.